fybrik/fybrik/site/docs/samples/notebook-read.md

 ## Deploy a Jupyter notebook

 In this sample a Jupyter notebook is used as the user workload and its business logic requires reading the asset that we registered (e.g., for creating a fraud detection model).
 Deploy a notebook to your cluster:

-=== "JupyterLab"

     1. Deploy JupyterLab:
         ```bash